JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

           product where product might be `ocp4` or `rhcos4`.

-By default, the Compliance Operator creates two `profilebundle` objects, one for OCP and one for RHCOS based on the (upstream ComplianceAsCode content images)[https://quay.io/repository/complianceascode/ocp4]:
+By default, the Compliance Operator creates two `profilebundle` objects, one for OCP and one for RHCOS based on the [upstream ComplianceAsCode content images](https://quay.io/repository/complianceascode/ocp4):
 ```
 $ oc get profilebundle.compliance
 NAME     CONTENTIMAGE                           STATUS